MJKWoolnough/jslib/README.md

 ### <a name="css_css">CSS</a>

+The default export is a class that extends the [CSSStyleSheet](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet) interface, with the following methods:

 |  Method  |  Description  |
 |----------|---------------|
 | [add](#css_css_add) | A method to add a CSS declaration. |